 In the event of the UK leaving the EU without a deal:

 EU students and their families who are eligible to apply under the settlement scheme will need to do so by 31 December 2020.
 Find out how to apply.

-From 9 April 2019, EU citizens and certain family members will be able to apply to the scheme from outside the UK based on their previous residence in the UK.
+Since 9 April 2019, EU citizens and certain family members have been able to apply to the scheme from outside the UK based on their previous residence in the UK.
 They won’t need to travel here to make an online application.
 The scheme is free of charge.